Tokio - Rust Concurrency (draft)

 Data shared between threads

-Tasks spawned by tokio::spawn
+Tasks spawned by tokio::spawn must implement Send.

-This allows the Tokio runtime to move the tasks between threads while they are suspended at an .await
+This allows the Tokio runtime to move the tasks between threads while they are suspended at an .await.

 Spawned tasks must not contain any references to data owned outside the task.